LubnaIbrahimMU/Ansible-aws/README.md

 * Before starting the project, ensure you add your SSH public key path (ssh_pub_key_path) in the Ansible configuration variable file called all.yml

-## * Creating VPC, Linux ubuntu vm with a secondary data disk and configuring it run :
+## * Creating VPC, Linux ubuntu vm with a secondary data disk and configuring it with laravel configuration run :

 ```
 ansible-playbook -i demo.aws_ec2.yml --private-key lu3  gate.yml -e "@all.yml"